 Not everyone should give up sugar, because not everyone needs to.
 If you can stop at one piece of cake, and are comfortable with your food choices, you are doing great.
 It was never that way for me.
 My path to food freedom was quitting sugar.
 Whether you take that path or some other, one things for sure, there is nothing that will make you happier and healthier than loving food, not fearing it.

 This is not a sponsored post, but I do receive a small commission if you purchase any I Quit Sugar products via links in this post.
-Just remember, I only ever partner with brands that I love, and that I think you’ll love too, any commission I receive is really just a bonus, cos I’d tell you about them anyway.
+Any commission I receive is really just a bonus, cos I’d tell you about them anyway.